a builder's codex

 LevelWhat the buyer already knowsLead typeHow to open

-Product-awareThey know the product, not convinced.Direct promiseStrongest unique claim; address objections head-on
+Product-awareThey know the product, not convinced.Direct promiseStrongest unique claim.
+Address objections head-on.

-Most-awareThey know everything, just haven't acted.The offerDeal, guarantee, urgency; the offer is the lead
+Most-awareThey know everything, just haven't acted.The offerThe deal, the guarantee, the urgency.
+The offer leads.

 "Spend 20% of your total writing time on the headline alone.
 If a page takes five hours to write, the headline gets a full hour of that time."